Asymptotics of Protein Number Distribution in Stochastic Gene Expression Models under Burst Approximation

-During practical gene expression, chances are extremely low that a large number of proteins are simultaneously produced.
-Therefore, we may assume $D_r=\bm{0}_{N\times N}$ for $r$ strictly larger than a given threshold, denoted as $r_{\mathrm{max}}$.
-In such a case, $C_r=\bm{0}_{N\times N}$ for $r\geq r_{\mathrm{max}}+1$, and computation of $C_r=\sum_{n=r}^{r_{\mathrm{max}}}\binom{n}{r}D_n\;(1\leq r\leq r_{\mathrm{max}})$ only involves finite summations.
-This assumption is also a prerequisite for numerically studying models in \eqref{CME} via the stochastic simulation algorithm (SSA) \cite{GeneralMethodNumerically1976,StochasticSimulationChemical2007}, since SSA only admits a finite number of reaction pathways.
-In \autoref{SSA}, we verify our result using SSA.
-In the example shown in \autoref{PoissonTruncation}, the truncation at relatively small $r_{\mathrm{max}}$ already yields results that are highly accurate compared to the full (non-truncated) model.
+\textbf{(c) Burst Becomes Negligible for Large Sizes}.
+During the gene expression process, the probability that large numbers of proteins are simultaneously produced is negligible.
+Therefore, we may assume $D_r=\bm{0}_{N\times N}$ for $r$ strictly exceeding a given threshold, denoted as $r_{\mathrm{max}}$.
+In such cases, $C_r=\bm{0}_{N\times N}$ for $r\geq r_{\mathrm{max}}+1$, and the series $C_r=\sum_{n=r}^{r_{\mathrm{max}}}\binom{n}{r}D_n,\;1\leq r\leq r_{\mathrm{max}}$ only involves finite terms.
+This assumption is also a prerequisite for numerically studying models in \eqref{CME} via the stochastic simulation algorithm and the finite state projection algorithm, since they only admit a finite number of reaction pathways.
+Empirically, as the truncation level $r_{\mathrm{max}}$ increases, the computed probability distribution converges relatively fast to the exact distribution corresponding to the full (non-truncated) model.
+See \autoref{PoissonTruncation} for examples.